 “Years ago we had to take my four-year-old to the ER because she stepped on my sewing needle.
 My husband had to remove it from her heel with needle-nosed pliers, but only half the needle came out.
 Turned out the other half was lodged deep in the coffee table (where she had stepped on it).
 All was fine in the end, but I'll never make the mistake of leaving a needle out again!”

 (comment from HotTea)

-I hope this post will prevent to maximum degree the worst and will help you setting a workable place ready for happy moments and wonderful projects!
+I hope this post will prevent to the maximum degree the worst, and will help you set up a workable, safety sewing place ready for happy moments and wonderful projects!,